Related sources

 Evaluation of the sources:

-The Dijon scribe copied Busnoys’ “Quant vous” in Dijon and Copenhagen in identical versions (a small writing error in Copenhagen’s tenor in bar 20 does not alter that).
-The Nivelle version is very close to it with only very small differences in text, cadential embellishment (S bb.
-11.3 and 17.2-3), coloration (S b.
-10), and a melodic detail (C b.
-7.3).
-It could easily have been copied from the same exemplar as used by the Dijon scribe.
+The Dijon scribe copied identical versions of Busnoys’ “Quant vous” into Dijon and Copenhagen (a small writing error in Copenhagen’s tenor in bar 20 notwithstanding).
+The Nivelle version is very close to the Copenhagen/Dijon version with only minor differences in text, cadential embellishment (S bb.
+10.3 and 16.2-3), coloration (S b.
+9), and a melodic detail (C b.
+6.3).
+The Nivelle version could easily have been copied from the exemplar used by the Dijon scribe.

-However, the scribes do not agree in their use of key signatures: The Copenhagen/Dijon version has a signature of one flat in the contratenor, which is without this flat in Nivelle.
-And in Nivelle a signature of one flat is introduced in the tenor part’s second staff, where it seems completely out of place, while it would have been well placed at the beginning of the third staff.
-His exemplar eventually could have had the very common combination of an upper voice without signature and two lower voices with a one flat signature.
-If he realized that the rondeau builds on the contrast of a first section with natural Bs drifting toward A and a second section with flattened Bs with a direction toward the final D, he may have decided to leave out the key signatures completely as the b-flats of the second section will be generated automatically be the common rules for singing polyphony.
-Then the flat in the tenor’s 2nd staff could just be a slip of concentration.
+The different scribes do not agree in their use of hexachordal signatures: The Copenhagen/Dijon version has a signature of one flat in the contratenor, an indication absent in the contratenor of the Nivelle version.
+However, a signature of one flat is introduced in the Nivelle tenor part’s second staff, seemingly misplaced, but which would have been well-placed at the beginning of the third staff.
+The Nivelle scribe’s exemplar could well have had the typical combination of an upper voice with no signature and two lower voices each with a one flat signature.
+Maybe the Nivelle scribe realized that the rondeau builds on the contrast of a first section with natural Bs drifting toward A and a second section with flattened Bs moving toward the final D. Consequently, he might have decided to omit the signatures completely, as the b-flats of the second section automatically will be generated according to the common rules for singing polyphony.
+Then the flat in the tenor’s 2nd staff could simply be a slip of concentration.

 See also the comments on »Soudainement mon cueur a pris«.